Dave Lombardo: Mr. Bungle

 In 2019, Lombardo was announced as the drummer for the seven upcoming Mr. Bungle reunion shows in 2020 in which the band performed their 1986 demo The Raging Wrath of The Easter Bunny.
 In 2020, the band rerecorded the demo, with Lombardo on drums.
 It was released on October 30, 2020.

 Testament

 In 1999, Lombardo performed drum work on the Testament album The Gathering, rounding off a veritable "supergroup" with Steve Di Giorgio and James Murphy.
 However, he left the band right before the album's world tour in 1999-2000.

 On March 1, 2022, it was announced that Lombardo had rejoined Testament as the replacement of Gene Hoglan, who had left the band nearly two months earlier.
 His return to Testament occurred just one month before the start of his first major tour with the band, and they also plan to record a new album with him.
+Lombardo expressed uncertainty that he would return to Testament after announcing that he would be sitting out of the band's 2023 tour dates.